cl-test-grid/cl-test-grid/data/README.md

     Possible values:
     - `:ok' None of the testcases has failed.

-    - `:fail' Either some test cases failed but the test framework does not allow to distinguish particular test case, or some problem prevented the test suite from running at all.
+    - `:fail` Either some test cases failed but the test framework does not allow to distinguish particular test case, or some problem prevented the test suite from running at all.